younatics/React-Native-Integration-with-existing-app/README.md

 }
 ```

-> you can not use `expo` when you integrate with exisiting apps.
+> you can't use `expo` when you integrate with exisiting apps.

+---
 ### Step 2.
 Add `postinstall` in `package.json`
 ```javascript
 {